SAP/terraform-provider-btp/docs/data-sources/subaccount_service_plan.md

 subcategory: ""
 description: |-
   Gets details about a specific service plan such as its name, description, and metadata.
+  Tip:
+  You must be assigned to the admin or viewer role or service auditor of the subaccount.
 ---

 # btp_subaccount_service_plan (Data Source)

 Gets details about a specific service plan such as its name, description, and metadata.

+__Tip:__
+You must be assigned to the admin or viewer role or service auditor of the subaccount.

 ## Example Usage